Varun-Kolanu/portfolio/README.md

 1. Download the project as a zip file and extract it, or clone it.
 Open in editor.
 2. Run
 ## npm i
-in terminal to install all the dependencies
+in terminal to install all the dependencies.
 3. Run
-## npm run start
+## npm start
-to open the website
+in terminal to open the website